exaco/k6-loadtest/README.md

 ### Application under test

 The AUT example is https://github.com/testdrivenio/flask-vue-crud which uses a flask application as server and vueJs as client.
-Clone and it just as the readme guideline.
+Clone, install and setup the requirements just as the [readme](https://github.com/testdrivenio/flask-vue-crud/blob/master/README.md) guideline.
 You should be able to see the app on http://localhost:8080.

 ### Install k6